 There can be, and often are, multiple early disposition conferences, preliminary hearing setting dates, or pretrial conferences.

-At these dates issues of outstanding discovery can be addressed with the court while the parties engage in settlement negotiations to determine whether the case can be resolved without the need for contested litigation.
+At these dates issues of outstanding discovery can be addressed with the court.
+At the same time, the parties engage in settlement negotiations to determine whether the case can be resolved without the need for contested litigation.

-If the defense brings a motion which requires a formal hearing, such as a motion to suppress, the court may decide to hold such a hearing on one of these setting dates.
+If the defense brings a motion that requires a formal hearing, such as a motion to suppress, the court may decide to hold such a hearing on one of these setting dates.

 Preliminary Hearing

-A preliminary hearing is a probable cause hearing which shares many features with a jury trial.
-Witness testimony and legal argument will be presented by both sides and the proceeding is a formal, reported, hearing.
+A preliminary hearing is a probable cause hearing, which shares many features with a jury trial.
+Both sides present witness testimony and legal arguments, and the proceeding is a formal, reported hearing.
 However, the burden of proof is much lower.

 The government only has to establish that probable cause exists to “hold to answer” the defendant, meaning there is enough evidence to take the case to a jury.

-By demonstrating to both sides the strengths and weaknesses in the case, these hearings also often inspire the government to make a settlement offer.
+These hearings often inspire the government to make a settlement offer by demonstrating the case's strengths and weaknesses to both sides.
 Again, preliminary hearings are only conducted in felony prosecutions, not in misdemeanor prosecutions.

 What is Some Other Related Content?